HamdyTawfeek/rumour-today/README.md

 4. Adding test cases for the views.
 5. Adding API endpoints to enable CRUD operations on the application.
 6. Improving UI
+7. Using a production server for master branch and setting "Debug = False".
+For now I'm usieng "Debug = True" so the admin view loads it's static files.